 - Use a Lazy Susan for spices

-Don’t forget to grab your FREE clutter-free kitchen checklist!
+Don’t forget to grab your clutter-free kitchen checklist!
 Check off the list as you go and have a clutter-free kitchen this weekend!

 What are your best decluttering tips to having a clutter-free kitchen?
 Do you spend a lot of time in the kitchen?